• Skip to main content

 Chill your cups, if possible- It keeps the drinks cooler for longer.
 Stick it in the freezer for 5 minutes, and you are good to go.

 How to add syrup?
-Pour about 2 tbsp of soda in a cup/mug, followed by 1 tbsp syrup.
+Pour about 2 tablespoon of soda in a cup/mug, followed by 1 tablespoon syrup.
 Mix with a spoon.
 Then, add the remaining soda.
 Finally, add scoops of ice cream gently.

 Easy Ice Cream Soda in Glass Mug With Brown Straw